Davidj361/Overseer/README.md

 ## A task manager GUI application for Linux
 ### Created by: Trent McNabb & David Jatczak

+# Requirements:
+- Ubuntu 16.04 (Tested on)
+- python3
+- PyQt5
+- xlib for python3, package: python3-xlib

+# To Run:
+Go into the main directory of the repo, type into terminal: python3 overseer.py

 # TODO LIST
 - Make Proc.getTotalMem() more efficient
 - Choose a polling rate and make Proc read its data for that interval, consider threading or see if the Proc class is on a separate thread